 Their new MFJ-225 Graphing Antenna Analyzer is shown at right.
 At ≈$400 retail, it is a bit pricey for some folks.
 However, the data it gathers is easier to interpret, and the fact that it is a two port device increases its value for a variety of reasons.
 Be prepared to order a few adapters, as the output port is an N connector, and the input port is an SMA type.

 It would take several pages to describe all of the uses for the MFJ-266 (or the 259B for that matter), but a quick visit to MFJ's web site will fill you in.
 You can even download a copy of the owners manual.
 From tuning matching coils, to finding resonant points, an antenna analyzer is an invaluable tool which should be in every ham shack, right next to the wattmeter and dummy load.

 One of the very best coax prep tools is Ripley Tools, UT series.
-They're available from Sunset Enterprises, and other fine cable suppliers.
-But there is even better news.
-DX Engineering has private-labeled the complete series for RG8, RG58, and RG8X sized cables.
+They're available DX Engineering, and their complete kit covers RG8, RG58, and RG8X sized cables.
 They've packaged it in a plastic storage box, along with a proper coax cutter!
-The complete kit (DXE-UT-KIT2-D) retails for $175, plus shipping.
+The complete kit (DXE-UT-KIT2-D) retails for $190, plus shipping.

 If you have your soldering iron hot, you can cut, prep, and solder on a PL259 in less than 2 minutes!
 I have a complete story about this tool in my Coax article.